brefphp/extra-php-extensions/Readme.md

 but the default configuration is enough in most cases.
 The easiest way review those is to download the [`snowflake_odbc` directory](https://sfc-repo.snowflakecomputing.com/odbc/linux/index.html).

+### SQL Server setup

+The SQL Server layer includes both the SQLSRV extension and the PDO_SQLSRV extension ([source](https://github.com/microsoft/msphpsql)).
+If you are unsure of which extension to use, this [stackoverflow post](https://stackoverflow.com/questions/11614536/sqlsrv-driver-vs-pdo-driver-for-php-with-ms-sql-server) may be helpful.
+In addition to enabling the chosen extension in your `php.ini`, you must set the environment variable `ODBCSYSINI: /opt/microsoft/conf/` in your `serverless.yaml` in order to tell unixODBC to load the required ini files.

 ## Docker images

 There are Docker images for every layer.
 They are updated on every push to master